Pro Bono

-Pro Bono is an upcoming South Korean legal drama television series written by Moon Yoo-seok, directed by Kim Seong-yoon, and Baek Sang-hoon, and starring Jung Kyung-ho, So Joo-yeon, Yoon Na-moo, Seo Hye-won, and Kang Hyung-seok.
+Pro Bono is a 2025–2026 South Korean legal drama television series written by Moon Yoo-seok, directed by Kim Seong-yoon and Baek Sang-hoon, and starring Jung Kyung-ho, So Joo-yeon, Lee Yoo-young, Yoon Na-moo, Seo Hye-won, and Kang Hyung-suk.
 The series follows a high-achieving but arrogant judge who is forced to become a public interest lawyer.
-It is scheduled to premiere on tvN on December 6, 2025, and will air every Saturday and Sunday at 21:10 (KST).
+It aired on tvN from December 6, 2025, to January 11, 2026, every Saturday and Sunday at 21:10 (KST).
+It is also available for streaming on Netflix.

 Synopsis

-Kang David, a former judge turned public interest lawyer, had it all: fame, a perfect image, and a huge following on social media.
+Kang Da-wit, a former judge turned public interest lawyer, had it all: fame, a perfect image, and a huge following on social media.
 But his life, driven by ambition and materialism, took an unexpected turn, forcing him to start over in a humble role.